The Art of Leadership for Social Justice

 - Students obtain the training, knowledge and skills to advance their career.

-The Ed.D. academic residencies include the following learning activities:
+The Doctor of Education (Ed.D.) academic residencies include the following learning activities:

 - A required sequence of seminars that are completed through face-to-face online teaching.